gmgurnett/git-remote-code-along/README.md

-This is a README file for lesson git-remote-code-along.
+This is a README file for lesson git-remote-code-along!